3huo/3DV-Action/README.md

-# 3DV-Action
+# 3DV: 3D Dynamic Voxel for Action recognition in depth video.
-Action Recognition CVPR2020
+To be represented in CVPR2020